jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Escape-State-of-AP- Exposure-2024.md

 into the exposure and security practices around APIs across various industries, offering critical insights into the current landscape of API security and vulnerability.
 Methodology
-1K
+∼1K
 unique top\-level domains
 analyzed
+∼
 MethodologyAPI specifications found in the wild Automated API Specification Generation
 API specifications programmatically generated
-Having an OpenAPI Specification (OAS) is particularly beneficial as it provides a standardized, machine\-readable format for documenting RESTful APIs, promoting clarity and consistency across services.Through our initial scan, we located 4,547 exposed API specifications, so we had to generate most of the specifications ourselves.
+Having an OpenAPI Specification (OAS) is particularly beneficial as it provides a standardized, machine\-readable format for documenting RESTful APIs, promoting clarity and consistency across services.

+Through our initial scan, we located 4,547 exposed API specifications, so we had to generate most of the specifications ourselves.
 This process involved parsing the Abstract Syntax Tree (AST) from the code to create dynamically detailed and accurate API specifications.
 Luckily, Large Language Models (LLMs) have recently become extremely good at analyzing